 DOCUMENTS: A current passport, valid beyond the date of your return, is necessary for US citizens to enter Australia and Papua New Guinea.
 We recommend that your passport be valid for at least 6 months beyond the dates of your visit, as regulations vary from country to country, and are subject to change.
 You will need to acquire a tourist visa for Papua New Guinea & Australia.
-For US and Canadian citizens, visa can be obtained online.
+For US and Canadian citizens, visas must now be obtained online prior to arrival, and will require certain documents which your tour manager will provide to help expedite the process.